I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddi_devicefuncs.md

 A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_decodeextensionexecute.md">DecodeExtensionExecute</a> function that performs a nonstandard DirectX VA decode operation. <i>DecodeExtensionExecute</i> must be called inside a <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_decodebeginframe.md">DecodeBeginFrame</a>/<a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_decodeendframe.md">DecodeEndFrame</a> block.

-`pfnDecryptionBlt`
+`pfnCreateVideoProcessDevice`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_decryptionblt.md">DecryptionBlt</a> function that writes data to a protected surface.
+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createvideoprocessdevice.md">CreateVideoProcessDevice</a> function that creates a representation of a DirectX VA video processing device from supplied parameters.

-`pfnDeletePixelShader`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_deletepixelshader.md">DeletePixelShader</a> function that cleans up driver-side resources that are associated with pixel shader code.

-`pfnDeleteVertexShaderDecl`
+`pfnDestroyVideoProcessDevice`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_deletevertexshaderdecl.md">DeleteVertexShaderDecl</a> function that cleans up driver-side resources that are associated with the vertex shader declaration.
+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroyvideoprocessdevice.md">DestroyVideoProcessDevice</a> function that releases resources for a DirectX VA video processing device.

-`pfnDeleteVertexShaderFunc`
+`pfnVideoProcessBeginFrame`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_deletevertexshaderfunc.md">DeleteVertexShaderFunc</a> function that cleans up driver-side resources that are associated with vertex shader code.
+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_videoprocessbeginframe.md">VideoProcessBeginFrame</a> function that indicates that video processing of a frame can begin.

-`pfnDepthFill`
+`pfnVideoProcessEndFrame`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_depthfill.md">DepthFill</a> function that fills a depth buffer with a pixel value that is specified in native format.
+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_videoprocessendframe.md">VideoProcessEndFrame</a> function that indicates that video processing operations must be completed.

-`pfnDestroyAuthenticatedChannel`
+`pfnSetVideoProcessRenderTarget`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroyauthenticatedchannel.md">DestroyAuthenticatedChannel</a> function that releases resources for an authenticated channel.
+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_setvideoprocessrendertarget.md">SetVideoProcessRenderTarget</a> function that sets the render target for video processing. <i>SetVideoProcessRenderTarget</i> can be called only outside of a <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_videoprocessbeginframe.md">VideoProcessBeginFrame</a>/<a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_videoprocessendframe.md">VideoProcessEndFrame</a> block.

-`pfnDestroyCryptoSession`
+`pfnVideoProcessBlt`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroycryptosession.md">DestroyCryptoSession</a> function that releases resources for an encryption session.
+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_videoprocessblt.md">VideoProcessBlt</a> function that processes DirectX VA video. <i>VideoProcessBlt</i> must be called inside a <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_videoprocessbeginframe.md">VideoProcessBeginFrame</a>/<a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_videoprocessendframe.md">VideoProcessEndFrame</a> block.

-`pfnDestroyDecodeDevice`
+`pfnCreateExtensionDevice`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroydecodedevice.md">DestroyDecodeDevice</a> function that releases resources for a DirectX VA decode device.
+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createextensiondevice.md">CreateExtensionDevice</a> function that creates a representation of a DirectX VA extension device from supplied parameters.

-`pfnDestroyDevice`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroydevice.md">DestroyDevice</a> function that releases resources for the display device.

 `pfnDestroyExtensionDevice`

 A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroyextensiondevice.md">DestroyExtensionDevice</a> function that releases resources for a DirectX VA extension device.

-`pfnDestroyLight`
+`pfnExtensionExecute`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_extensionexecute.md">ExtensionExecute</a> function that performs an operation that is specific to the given DirectX VA extension device.

+`pfnCreateOverlay`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createoverlay.md">CreateOverlay</a> function that allocates overlay hardware and makes the overlay visible.

+`pfnUpdateOverlay`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_updateoverlay.md">UpdateOverlay</a> function that reconfigures or moves an overlay that is being displayed.

+`pfnFlipOverlay`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_flipoverlay.md">FlipOverlay</a> function that causes the overlay hardware to start displaying the new allocation.

+`pfnGetOverlayColorControls`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_getoverlaycolorcontrols.md">GetOverlayColorControls</a> function that retrieves color-control settings for an overlay.

+`pfnSetOverlayColorControls`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroylight.md">DestroyLight</a> function that deactivates a light source.
+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_setoverlaycolorcontrols.md">SetOverlayColorControls</a> function that changes color-control settings for an overlay.

 `pfnDestroyOverlay`

 A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroyoverlay.md">DestroyOverlay</a> function that disables the overlay hardware and frees the overlay handle.

-`pfnDestroyQuery`
+`pfnDestroyDevice`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroyquery.md">DestroyQuery</a> function that releases resources for the query that the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createquery.md">CreateQuery</a> function created.
+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroydevice.md">DestroyDevice</a> function that releases resources for the display device.

-`pfnDestroyResource`
+`pfnQueryResourceResidency`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_queryresourceresidency.md">QueryResourceResidency</a> function that determines the residency of resources.

+`pfnOpenResource`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_openresource.md">OpenResource</a> function that informs the driver that a shared resource is opened.

+`pfnGetCaptureAllocationHandle`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_getcaptureallocationhandle.md">GetCaptureAllocationHandle</a> function that maps the given capture resource to an allocation.

+`pfnCaptureToSysMem`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_capturetosysmem.md">CaptureToSysMem</a> function that copies a capture buffer to a video memory surface.

+`pfnLockAsync`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_lockasync.md">LockAsync</a> function that locks a resource or a surface within the resource.

+`pfnUnlockAsync`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroyresource.md">DestroyResource</a> function that releases the resource that the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createresource.md">CreateResource</a> function created.
+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_unlockasync.md">UnlockAsync</a> function that unlocks a resource or a surface within the resource that the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_lockasync.md">LockAsync</a> function previously locked.

-`pfnDestroyVideoProcessDevice`
+`pfnRename`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_rename.md">Rename</a> function that renames, with a new allocation, a resource or a surface within the resource.

+`pfnCreateVideoProcessor`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_dxvahd_createvideoprocessor.md">CreateVideoProcessor</a> function that creates a video processor.

+`pfnSetVideoProcessBltState`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_dxvahd_setvideoprocessbltstate.md">SetVideoProcessBltState</a> function that sets the state of a bitblt for a video processor.

+`pfnGetVideoProcessBltStatePrivate`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_dxvahd_getvideoprocessbltstateprivate.md">GetVideoProcessBltStatePrivate</a> function that retrieves the state data of a private bitblt for a video processor.

+`pfnSetVideoProcessStreamState`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_dxvahd_setvideoprocessstreamstate.md">SetVideoProcessStreamState</a> function that sets the state of a stream for a video processor.

+`pfnGetVideoProcessStreamStatePrivate`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroyvideoprocessdevice.md">DestroyVideoProcessDevice</a> function that releases resources for a DirectX VA video processing device.
+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_dxvahd_getvideoprocessstreamstateprivate.md">GetVideoProcessStreamStatePrivate</a> function that retrieves the private stream-state data for a video processor.

+`pfnVideoProcessBltHD`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_dxvahd_videoprocessblthd.md">VideoProcessBltHD</a> function that processes video input streams and composes to an output surface.

 `pfnDestroyVideoProcessor`

 A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_dxvahd_destroyvideoprocessor.md">DestroyVideoProcessor</a> function that releases resources for a previously created video processor.

+`pfnCreateAuthenticatedChannel`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createauthenticatedchannel.md">CreateAuthenticatedChannel</a> function that creates a channel that the Direct3D runtime and the driver can use to set and query protections.

+`pfnAuthenticatedChannelKeyExchange`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_authenticatedchannelkeyexchange.md">AuthenticatedChannelKeyExchange</a> function that negotiates the session key.

+`pfnQueryAuthenticatedChannel`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_queryauthenticatedchannel.md">QueryAuthenticatedChannel</a> function that queries an authenticated channel for capability and state information.

+`pfnConfigureAuthenticatedChannel`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_configureauthenicatedchannel.md">ConfigureAuthenticatedChannel</a> function that sets the state within an authenticated channel.

+`pfnDestroyAuthenticatedChannel`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroyauthenticatedchannel.md">DestroyAuthenticatedChannel</a> function that releases resources for an authenticated channel.

+`pfnCreateCryptoSession`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createcryptosession.md">CreateCryptoSession</a> function that creates an encryption session.

+`pfnCryptoSessionKeyExchange`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_cryptosessionkeyexchange.md">CryptoSessionKeyExchange</a> function that performs a key exchange during an encryption session.

+`pfnDestroyCryptoSession`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroycryptosession.md">DestroyCryptoSession</a> function that releases resources for an encryption session.

+`pfnEncryptionBlt`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_encryptionblt.md">EncryptionBlt</a> function that performs an encrypted bitblt operation.

+`pfnGetPitch`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_getpitch.md">GetPitch</a> function that retrieves the pitch of an encrypted surface.

+`pfnStartSessionKeyRefresh`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_startsessionkeyrefresh.md">StartSessionKeyRefresh</a> function that sets the current video session to protected mode.

+`pfnFinishSessionKeyRefresh`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_finishsessionkeyrefresh.md">FinishSessionKeyRefresh</a> function that sets the current video session to unprotected mode.

+`pfnGetEncryptionBltKey`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_getencryptionbltkey.md">GetEncryptionBltKey</a> function that retrieves the key of an encrypted bitblt session.

+`pfnDecryptionBlt`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_decryptionblt.md">DecryptionBlt</a> function that writes data to a protected surface.

+`pfnResolveSharedResource`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_resolvesharedresource.md">ResolveSharedResource</a> function that resolves a shared resource.

+`pfnVolBlt1`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_volblt1.md">VolBlt1</a> function that performs a volume bit-block transfer (bitblt) operation.

+Supported starting with Windows 8.

+`pfnBufBlt1`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_bufblt1.md">BufBlt1</a> function that performs a bit-block transfer (bitblt) operation.

+Supported starting with Windows 8.

+`pfnTexBlt1`

+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_texblt1.md">TexBlt1</a> function that performs a texture bit-block transfer (bitblt) operation.

+Supported starting with Windows 8.

 `pfnDiscard`